 Martin has written regular pieces for academic blogsites The Conversation and LSE Blogs, and has contributed articles to more mainstream media outlets.

-Production Editor Kate Hawkins is a member of ECPR's Communications Team in Colchester.
+Managing Editor Kate Hawkins is a member of ECPR's Communications Team in Colchester.
 She has more than 25 years' experience in a variety of publishing, marketing and third-sector positions.

 Across a wide-ranging career, Kate's roles have included senior editor at the UK Consumers' Association, Which?, copywriter at national housing charity Shelter, and communications manager at visual arts organisation, Firstsite.